Sunday, May 19, 2013

 Notes on Today's Puzzle

-This commentary should be read in conjunction with the full review at Times for the Times, to which a link is provided in the table above.
+This commentary is intended to serve as a supplement to the review of this puzzle found at Times for the Times, to which a link is provided in the table above.

 Across